-For centuries the economic and political powerhouse of the region, this quiet little island today offers an unsurpassed tourist experience whether beaches, or culture and history are the the main attractions for the traveler.
+For centuries the economic and political powerhouse of the region, Zanzibar today offers an unsurpassed tourist experience whether beaches, or culture and history are the the main attractions for the traveler.

 The main island in the archipelago, Unguja, is commonly known as Zanzibar, while the other major one, Pemba, is rarely visited by foreigners, and has little tourism industry.
 It’s nevertheless said to be a pretty sight, so I’ll try to pass by there on my next trip.

 Stone Town was home to the Zanzibari Sultans, and was the regions’s major trading point for spices and slaves .
-At one point in time, 90% of the world’s cloves came from the island, and more than a million men and women captured from the African mainland were sold in Stone Town during the slave trade.
+At one point in time, 90% of the world’s cloves came from the island, and more than a million men and women captured from the African mainland were sold here during the slave trade.

-Stone Town is today a World Heritage site.
-Unfortunately, most tourists only go there for the beaches, and only pass briefly through Stone Town.
+The town is today a World Heritage site.
+Unfortunately, most tourists only visit Zanzibar for the beaches, and only pass briefly through this remarkable historic site.

-Stone Town is the self-declared capital of the Swahili culture.
-Historically, it’s a cultural melting pot, with strong Persian, Indian and Arabic, as well as Portuguese and British influence.
+Historically, Stone Town a cultural melting pot, with strong Persian, Indian and Arabic, as well as Portuguese and British influence.
+It is also the self-declared capital of the Swahili culture.
 The date of its foundation is unknown, but it has been around for at least 3 centuries.

 Stone Town features the same Swahili architecture as Lamu and Old Mombasa – a mixture of Indian, Arabic and African styles – with the characteristic wooden doors and enclosed wooden verandas, and the narrow, curved streets.